mnamburi9/robo-jerry/README.md

 ## Leadership

 **Manoj Namburi** - 10+ years in embedded systems and automation QA at Dell, AMD, and WindRiver.
-Based in Toronto with plans to move to San Francisco.
+Based in Toronto.

 ## Company Status